-If you’re wanting a weekend free of booze or you’re jumping on the dry January bandwagon, maybe hosting a baby shower or family party and looking for the perfect alternative to a traditional mixed drink, keep reading this guide to making the best mocktails.
+If you want a weekend free of booze or are jumping on the dry January bandwagon, hosting a baby shower or family party, and looking for the perfect alternative to a traditional mixed drink, keep reading this guide to learn how to make the best mocktail.

-It’s always nice as a host to be able to whip up a festive and impressive drink without spirits for a guest who doesn’t “drink.”
-Knowing how to make a quick mocktail will not only be impressive but thoughtful for those who don’t want to consume alcohol.
+It’s always excellent as a host to whip up a festive and impressive drink without spirits for a guest who doesn’t “drink.”
+Knowing how to make a quick mocktail will be impressive and thoughtful for those who don’t want to consume alcohol.

-Sometimes people want a fancy drink without spirits and prefer the non-alcoholic version.
-Also known as a virgin drink.
+Sometimes, people want a fancy drink without spirits and prefer the non-alcoholic version.
+It is also known as a virgin drink.

 How to Make the Best Mocktail Recipe